tauri-st/single-price-grid-component-master/README.md

 Thank you @Vanza from the FEM Slack for introducing me to Josh W Comeau, he has a class on CSS for JS Developers and I'm VERY interested now after seeing how thorough he is!
 Thank you @Grace from the FEM Slack for getting right to the core of my layout issues and providing helpful and direct feedback!

-My Questions for the Community:
+My Questions for the Community (these have all been since resolved):
 - The Project rerquirments state we should be able to "See a hover state on desktop for the Sign Up call-to-action?" but I don't see anything indicated like that in the Figma.
 - The color displayed by Figma for the "why us" list as well as the Subscription "per month" is white, but they look to be a light grey?
 There is a drop shadow affect listed, is this an inset drop shadow?
-- This is my last FEM hacking it on my own before using a component library!
-I'm going to explore Tailwind, and would appreciate any favorite resources :)